-Potters: Produce Call for Applications
+Potters: Produce Project

 The committee organising the next Australian Ceramics Triennale (TACTT2019), which will be held in Hobart in May 2019, has been awarded funding through the Arts Tasmania Organisations Investment Program to run a lead-in project where six Tasmanian Potters will participate in a professional development program.
 The purpose of the Potters: Produce project is to upskill a group of Tasmanian Potters with the specific knowledges required by Potters who produce work for use in commercial eateries.
 The project is aimed at assisting the TACTT2019 committee in meet its objective of facilitating the showcasing of local produce served on locally made serving ware in eateries around the event precinct (Sullivan’s Cove) during the Triennale.

 The project will be delivered in two phases:

 Phase One – Training (Jan – May 2018)

 Participants will be engaged in group workshops as well as individually tailored training.

 This training could include, but is not limited to:

 Clay body selection